 - Are the security settings in your application servers, application frameworks (e.g., Struts, Spring, ASP.NET), libraries, databases, etc. not set to secure values?

 Scenario #1: The app server admin console is automatically installed and not removed.
 Default accounts aren’t changed.
-Attacker discovers the standard admin pages are on your server, logs in with default passwords, and takes over.
+Here, the attacker can discover standard admin pages on your server, logs in with default passwords, and take over.

 Scenario #2: Directory listing is not disabled on your web server.
-An attacker discovers they can simply list directories to find any file.
+An attacker can simply list directories to find any file.
 The attacker finds and downloads all your compiled Java classes, which they decompile and reverse engineer to get all your custom code.
-Attacker then finds a serious access control flaw in your application.
+Attacker, thus, finds a serious access control flaw in your application.

-Scenario #3: App server configuration allows stack traces to be returned to users, potentially exposing underlying flaws such as framework versions that are known to be vulnerable.
+Scenario #3: App server configuration allows returning stack traces to users, potentially exposing underlying flaws such as framework versions that are highly vulnerable.

-Scenario #4: App server comes with sample applications that are not removed from your production server.
-These sample applications have well known security flaws attackers can use to compromise your server.
+Scenario #4: App server comes with sample applications that are not usually removed from your production server.
+These sample applications have well known security flaws that attackers can use to compromise your server.

 - Install latest updates and security patches.
 Have an easy to manage updating process with test environments to check updates before deploying to production environments.

 - Remove sample applications that ship with content delivery systems and web frameworks.
-Most tools that help build web applications include demo and sample code to help teach developers how to use the tools and get you started.
-These samples and demos should be removed.
-They provide a known target for anyone attempting to compromise web application security.
+Most tools that help build web applications include demo and sample code to help teach developers how to use the tools and starter toolkits.
+These apps are a known target for anyone attempting to compromise web application security.

 - Remove unused features, plugins and web pages.
-Only include the parts of web applications that you need to provide your service to end users.
-Remove any plugins or functionality that you are not using.
+Only include the parts of web applications that you need for your services to end users.

 - Turn off access to setup and configuration pages.
-Don’t leave the setup and configuration pages available for users to use.
+Don’t leave the setup and configuration pages available for external users.

 - Change usernames, passwords and ports for default accounts.
 Web application frameworks and libraries often ship with default administration names, passwords and access ports enabled.
 Everyone knows these.
 Change all these to non standard usernames, passwords and ports.

-- Turn off debugging so that internal info isn’t sent back in response to test queries or errors.
-Excessive debugging information can be used to glean information about a web applications configuration.
+- Turn off debugging so as to prevent sending internal info back in response to test queries or errors.
+Excessive debugging information can let attackers glean information about a web applications configuration.